Skip to main content

 What can I expect?

-Accessing information about your donor-conceived genetic sibling(s) can raise unexpected feelings, so before you decide whether to go ahead with your application it’s important to think about what effect this could have on you and your family.
+Accessing information about your donor-conceived genetic sibling(s) can raise unexpected feelings, so before you decide whether to join DSL, or access information through DNA testing and matching websites, it’s important to think about what effect this could have on you and your family.
 This page outlines some of the things you might want to consider before going ahead.

-If you decide to go ahead and join DSL, you’re likely to go through many different emotions: anxiety, curiosity and excitement may all play a part.
+If you decide to go ahead and access your donor-conceived genetic sibling(s) names and contact details, you’re likely to go through many different emotions: anxiety, curiosity and excitement may all play a part.

-Your feelings may change and perhaps become more intense after you have received the information about your donor-conceived genetic sibling(s), in deciding whether to make contact with them and if you go on to actually meet them.
+Your feelings may change and perhaps become more intense after you have received your donor-conceived genetic sibling(s)’s name and contact details, in deciding whether to make contact with them and if you go on to actually meet them.

 Some things to think about